berndverst/porter-kubeflow-pipelines/README.md

 # Porter Kubeflow Pipelines bundle

-This is an empty bundle that porter has created to get you started!
+This bundle allows uploading and running of Kubeflow Pipelines to any Kubeflow installation accessible via Kube Config.

 # Contents